 You have a great opportunity to travel around the UK, Europe or beyond during official university holiday periods.
 You must plan travel around your course and must not take time out of your studies to travel for any reason.
-If you are a Student Visa holder, it is important that you read our Travel Guide before you make plans to travel.
-You can access the Travel Guide in theInternational Student Support team SharePoint site (note that you must log in to your UWS Microsoft 365 account to access the SharePoint site) - the travel guide is in the Resources for UWS students section.
+If you are a Student visa holder, it is important that you read our Travel Guide before you make plans to travel.
+You can access the Irravel Guide in the International Student Support team SharePoint site (note that you must log in to your UWS Microsoft 365 account to access the SharePoint site).
+The travel guide is in the Resources for UWS students section under the 'Term Dates and Travel Guides' heading.